Laura J. Praglin

 Dep't of Philosophy and Religion & Gerontology Certificate Program: Death, Dying and Bereavement

-Pathways Behavioral Services, Waterloo.
+Community Outreach Trainings: Pathways Behavioral Services, Waterloo.
 “Cultural Diversity.”
-Mandatory training for 55 staff members in 8 branch offices, May 2010.
-Iowa Board of Certification Continuing Ed. course (CEUs 2.5 hours, Racial/Ethnic Contact).
+Mandatory training for 55 staff members in 8 branch offices, Iowa Board of Certification Continuing Ed. course (CEUs 2.5 hours, Racial/Ethnic Contact).

-National Assn. of Social Workers (NASW-Iowa) Diversity Committee; Coordinator, Conflict Resolution Certificate Program; CSBS Rep., American Democracy Project; Ruth Anderson Scholarship Committee; National Coalition Building Institute; Field Education & Graduate Curriculum Committees; Social Work Faculty Search Committees.
-Formerly: Chair, Prof'l Assessment Comm. (tenure/promotion); Category IV Core Curriculum Review; MSWSA Advisor; Iowa Dialog Center Advisory Board; Academic planning committee for Dalai Lama’s visit; Co-moderator, Holocaust Commemoration services.
+National Assn. of Social Workers (NASW-Iowa) Diversity Committee; Coordinator, Conflict Resolution Certificate Program; American Democracy Project; National Coalition Building Institute; Field Education & Graduate Curriculum Committees; Faculty Search Committees.
+Formerly: Chair, Prof'l Assessment Comm. (tenure/promotion); Category IV Core Curriculum Review.
+Iowa Dialog Center Advisory Board; Academic planning committee for the Dalai Lama’s visit; Co-moderator, annual Holocaust memorial services

 Praglin, L.J. (in preparation).
 ‘Dear Sharer of Many Problems'’: The Correspondence of Ida Cannon and Richard Clarke Cabot, 1907-1939.